 Mercurey and Givry therefore offer remarkable value for money and the wines from these appellations are an excellent way to share a wonderful Burgundy discovery without breaking the bank!

-For example, consider the Domaine François Raquillet in Mercurey and the magnificent Domaine du Cellier aux Moines in Givry
+For example, one might think of Domaine François Raquillet in Mercurey and the magnificent Domaine du Cellier aux Moines in Givry.

 Burgundy white wines to offer